 How To Change Your Marriage And Stop The Dysfunction

 - Identify the behaviors that mirror your parent.
 Look for things like teasing, disrespect, and passive aggression.
 Many people grew up with parents that didn’t know how to help process feelings.
 Most parents are emotionally immature due to family cycle of dysfunction.

-- As a result, we choose a spouse that shuts down our feelings.
+- As a result, we choose a spouse that reinforces our childhood role/feelings.
 Be a detective and look for patterns.

 - Check in with yourself when you are feeling activated by your spouse.
 Slow down and examine the source of the trigger.
 Does it make you feel like a child?
 Do you hear the voice of an “authority” or do you feel like you are being told what to do?